Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 H – GLENCOE LOCHAN – A beautiful lake with several short trails around it.
 On the map below you can see one of the trails, an easy 1.8 km loop route around the lake, that might take around 50 minutes.

-Glencoe Lochan Trail map
+Glencoe Lochan Trail, Scotland

 Glencoe Lochan Trail © The Luxury Travelers